javiermiz/javiermiz.github.io/src/content/blog/work-when-time-runs-out.md

 seo_description: "An honest reflection on working under pressure, why my brain only cooperates with deadlines, and how I've learned to work with this pattern instead of fighting against it."
 ---

-# Why I only work when time runs out

 I'm writing this because I just realized something.
 The current sprint ends in two days and I have three tickets that have been sitting in my kanban for a week.
 And strangely, _now_ is when my brain decides to cooperate.

 It's frustrating.
 For days I look at those tickets, I know exactly what I need to do, but every time I open the code it's like my mind turns to jelly.
 Until the last day arrives and suddenly I become a problem-solving machine.